MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-deploy.md

 ### Install Windows Configuration Designer

 Install Windows Configuration Designer from the Windows Assessment and Deployment Kit (ADK) for Windows 10.
-Download and install the ADK for Windows 10, version 1703.
+Download and install the [ADK for Windows 10, version 1703](https://go.microsoft.com/fwlink/p/?LinkId=845542) .
+For more information, see [Download and install the Windows ADK](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install)

 ### Add certificates

 You can import Certificate Authority certificates to Surface Hub 2S.
-To add certificates to Surface Hub 2S, you’ll need a copy of each certificate as X.509 in .cer format.
-You cannot import .crt, .pfx or other container formats.
+To add certificates to Surface Hub 2S, you’ll need a copy of each certificate as X.509 in CER format.
+You cannot import CRT, PFX, or other container formats.
 Certificates must be imported into Windows Configuration Designer and arranged by hierarchy:

  ![Add certificates](images/sh2-wcd.png)